 Durable Power Of Attorney Vs. Power Of Appointment

-A durable power of attorney can be an important estate planning tool, as a legal document which assigns authority to an agent or attorney-in-fact to act on your behalf.
+A durable power of attorney can be an important estate planning tool, as a legal document that assigns authority to an agent or attorney-in-fact to act on your behalf.
 A durable power of attorney remains in effect should you become incapacitated, allowing your agent to deal with all financial issues on your behalf.
 A durable power of attorney will terminate upon your death or can specify a length of time under which the durable power of attorney remains in effect.

 There are many advantages of a durable power of attorney – most notably, flexibility.
 This means you can limit the authority of your agent, giving them only as much power over your property as you choose.
-The agent or attorney-in-fact you choose must act as your fiduciary, therefore it is crucial that you choose the person wisely, ensuring he or she is absolutely trustworthy.
+The agent or attorney-in-fact you choose must act as your fiduciary; therefore, it is crucial that you choose the person wisely, ensuring he or she is absolutely trustworthy.

 Having a durable power of attorney in effect can help avoid guardianship or conservatorship proceedings in the event you become incapacitated.
 Without a durable power of attorney, a judge would be required to name a person to manage your financial issues.
 However, conservatorship and guardianship proceedings are not only expensive, but they can also be full of conflict.